 Tenant Screening process

-Just a decade back you only needed to take your green three-folded driver license (some of you possibly remember, a green piece of paper only with name & registration number) and you could open a bank account with a letter stating your address of residence.
-No proof of identity—well, that does not work anymore.
+Just a decade back you only needed to take your green three-folded paper driver license (you might remember, a green paper with name & registration number) and you could open a bank account.
+No proof of identity was required—well, not today anymore.

-Today at minimum you need a photo identification (ID like driver license, passport) and proof of a residential address is required, too.
+Today at minimum you need a photo identification like the driver license with photo or a passport and an evidence of the residential address.

 Letting agents and experienced landlords have implemented a tenant screening process as protection against cheating and fraud.
-Based on the given information on the application form the assessment has to answer the question whether the applicant is likely able to meet the conditions of the tenancy or not.
-That decision is mostly supported by references and renting history.
+Based on the given information on the application form the assessment is to find answers whether the applicant is suitable for the tenancy or not.
+That decision is mostly supported by references and renter’s history.

 · Identity / Photo ID check